 Rural EMT

 The Substance Abuse and Mental Health Services Administration (SAMHSA) has awarded a grant program to Sanford Health EMS Education, to recruit and train emergency medical services (EMS) personnel across rural areas of Minnesota and North Dakota.
 SAMHSA recognizes the great need for emergency services in rural areas and the critical role EMS personnel serve across the country.
 As one of only 27 grant recipients across the USA, Sanford Health EMS Education is using the funds to provide a variety of educational programs to strengthen rural EMS agencies and providers.
 This program grant provides scholarships that cover the tuition and fees to earn an EMT certification for people in the rural areas of Sanford’s footprint.
-Sanford Health EMS Education has now won the 2nd year of this grant award.
+Sanford Health EMS Education has now won 6 consecutive years of this grant!

 Click here: link to application